 - Preheat the oven to 400º F.

 - Lightly oil a wide 2-quart rectangular casserole dish.
-Pour about 1/4 cup of the sauce over the bottom of the dish and spread around evenly
+Pour about 1/4 cup of the sauce over the bottom of the dish and spread around evenly.

-- Layer in the casserole dish as follows: 5 to 6 tortillas (enough to cover; sometimes it’s easier to cover the surface evenly if you cut them in half), overlapping one another; half of the bean mixture; half of the cheese.
+- Layer in the casserole dish as follows: 5 to 6 tortillas (enough to cover; sometimes it’s easier to cover the surface evenly if you cut them in half), overlapping one another; half of the skillet mixture; half of the cheese.
 Repeat the layers.

-- Here are more cozy casseroles & skillets and tortilla dishes
+Here are more cozy casseroles & skillets and tortilla dishes

 Leave a Reply